About King Mojo Records

 After one particular ugly felony assault charge was filed against Phil by a well-known

-of expensive lawyers and a large cash settlement to the businessman kept it out of court.
+cash settlement to the businessman kept it out of court.
+Phil was undaunted by the

 Dick opined, "when drugs take over someone's life, they go into a state of denial and

-were becoming more unbearable by the day, the handwriting on the wall and I knew the ride
+office atmosphere was becoming more unbearable and unbusinesslike by the day, I saw the

-would soon be over."
+handwriting on the wall and knew the ride would soon be over."

 better time to start a new venture.
 In 1976 Dick resigned as Vice President of Capricorn